 Some people may ask why create such partitions on Windows rather than Mac.
 That is because there are cases reporting FAT32 (MS-DOS) or exFAT partitions created on Mac did not work well on Windows.

-Please skip to Solution 1: Format External Hard Drive to FAT32 to get steps to create a FAT32 partitions or go back to Step 2: Create exFAT Partition in Windows Disk Management to get operations to create an exFAT partition.
+Please skip to Solution 1: Format External Hard Drive to FAT32 to get steps to create a FAT32 partitions or go back to Step 2: Create exFAT Partition with MiniTool Partition Wizard to get operations to create an exFAT partition.

-There are 3 solutions for this case, so please choose the one you like most.
+There are 3 solutions for this case, so please choose the one you like most to format external hard drive Windows 10/8/7.

 Since users are unable to create a FAT32 partition larger than 32GB in Windows Disk Management, they need to use MiniTool Partition Wizard Free.

-Please download and install this program on your Windows computer.
+Please download and install this program on your Windows computer to format an external hard drive for Mac and PC.

-Here, please select the NTFS partition or HFS+ partition of external hard drive, and click "Delete Partition" feature from the left action pane.
-If there are multiple partitions on the external disk, please select the disk and click "Delete All Partitions" feature instead.
-After that, an unallocated space will be released:
+Firstly, open the software to enter its main interface as follows.
+Here, please select the NTFS partition or HFS+ partition of external hard drive, and click “Delete Partition” feature from the left action pane.
+If there are multiple partitions on the external disk, please select the disk and click “Delete All Partitions” feature instead.
+After that, an unallocated space will be released.

-Then, set properties for this new partition, including partition label, partition size, drive letter, file system, etc., and click "OK" to go back to the main window of Partition Wizard.
+Then, you should choose “FAT32” from the “File System” option in the pop-out window.
+Meanwhile, you can set properties for this new partition and click “OK” to go back to the main window of Partition Wizard.

 At last, click “Apply” button to make all changes performed.

-Solution 2: Format External Hard Disk to exFAT
+Solution 2: Format External Hard Drive Windows 7/8/10 to exFAT

 Firstly, please delete the NTFS or HFS+ partition in either MiniTool Partition Wizard or Windows Disk Management to release unallocated space.
-Then, you can create an exFAT partition in Disk Management by following steps introduced in the section Step 2: Create exFAT Partition in Windows Disk Management.
+Then, you can create an exFAT partition with MiniTool Partition Wizard Free Edition by following steps introduced in the section Step 2: Create exFAT Partition with MiniTool Partition Wizard.

 Once a FAT32 or exFAT partition is created on your external hard drive, you can share it on both Mac and Windows PC.